 What is value?
 This is, in a sense, the ultimate question.
 So, how can we use our new thinking skills based on complementary opposites to break it down and come to some useful insights?

 We can begin by asking, "What destroys value?"
-Some suggestions include: inefficiency, disagreement, fear, deception, dispersion, hatred.
+Some suggestions include: disagreement, fear, deception, violence, anger, envy, and inefficiency.

 Hopefully you can begin to see why playing with pattern is such a valuable and powerful means of thinking.
 Instead of egotistically presupposing we can drive straight into a coherent answer, the idea is to explore the space of seeming opposition as this, more often than not, sheds light in surprising ways on the original question.
 In the same way that building trustless protocols means defining clearly what it means to cheat; we can come to understand far more about value by considering first what it is not.

-If it is not inefficiency, disagreement, fear, deception and hatred, then it seems like trust in clearly shared truths lies at the core of how we might generate valuable interactions between people.
+If it is not disagreement, fear, deception and envy, then it seems like trust in clearly shared truths lies at the core of how we might generate valuable interactions between people.

 So, how do we create shared truth?
 The simple answer is: through fiction.
 People tend to look down on fiction, even though it is really just the lie which reveals truth.
 What matters most in terms of true value generation is the efficiency of the language you employ to tell your fiction.